AT THE SERVICE OF

 ASSESS THE RETURN TO DRIVING

 For many people, the use of a car is a sign of autonomy, freedom, and quality of life.
 Nevertheless, driving is a complex activity, involving many cognitive and sensorimotor functions.
-As a result, driving skills become impaired following a brain injury (Lundqvist et al., 1997, 2000).
-However, many patients return to the road without having been tested, which may endanger not only the patients themselves but also other road users (Fisk et al., 1998).
+As a result, driving skills become impaired following a brain injury (Lundqvist and al., 1997, 2000).
+However, many patients return to the road without having been tested, which may endanger not only the patients themselves but also other road users (Fisk and al., 1998).
 While it is the responsibility of health and rehabilitation specialists to estimate the level of risk and the ability to drive safely, this task is particularly challenging because neuropsychological tests do not allow for a satisfactory assessment of driving ability (Gagnon, 2010).
-Ortoleva et al. showed in 2012 that in the absence of a valid neuropsychological predictor, assessment in a driving simulator was useful.
+Ortoleva and al. showed in 2012 that in the absence of a valid neuropsychological predictor, assessment in a driving simulator was useful.
 Used with a steering wheel and pedals, C2drive can realistically simulate driving, thus allowing an ecological assessment of driving recovery capacities.

 For patients suffering from stress syndrome following a car accident, it can also be used for exposure therapy or alternating bilateral stimulation.
 In 2010, a meta-analysis by Wiederhold et al. showed that virtual reality exposure helps to reduce symptoms in patients suffering from post-traumatic stress disorder after a car accident.